pikanaeri/Breast-MRI-Features/README.md

 ## AI usage statement

 This package was developed with the assistance of a large language model (Anthropic's Claude).
-The model contributed by implementing the cited algorithms in code, writing the unit tests and this documentation, and organizing the package layout.
-The methods themselves are established, peer-reviewed algorithms (cited per feature above); all code was reviewed, tested, and validated against vendor reference values by the authors, who take full responsibility for its correctness and content.
-In keeping with common practice for research software, this AI assistance is acknowledged here rather than as a commit author or co-author.
+All code was reviewed, tested, and validated against vendor reference values by the authors, who take full responsibility for its correctness and content.